browserengineering/book/book/layout.md

 To summarize the rules of layout computation:

-1. Before `layout` is called, the layout object's parent must set its `x` and `y` fields.
++ When `layout` is called, it first creates layout objects for each child.
-2. When `layout` is called, it first computes the object's `w` field.
++ It then computes the `w`, `x`, and `y` fields, reading from the `parent` and `previous` layout objects.
-3. Next, the object must lay out its children, which requires setting their `x` and `y` fields and calling their `layout` methods.
++ The children can then be recursively laid out by calling their `layout` methods.
-4. Finally, `layout` must set the object's `h` field.
+4. Finally, `layout` must set the object's `h` field, reading from the child layout objects.

 Using tree-based layout
 =======================